universityofgalway-library/dspace-pure-metadata-matching/docs/patch_records.md

 1. The record itself (`record.externalOrganizations`)
 2. Each entry in `record.contributors[*].externalOrganizations`

-Records can optionally be filtered by `--modified-after YYYY-MM-DD` so that only recently-modified records are included.
-This flag applies to all modes except `--patch-nulls`.
 Only records where at least one of the two levels is non-empty are included in the output.
+The `--modified-after` date filter applies.

 Output file: `external_org_patch_YYYY-MM-DD.json`
 Patch shape: